-I always knew my first week along the trail was going to be hell, no matter how hard I trained or how much I was prepared.
-But Day 3 was something else.
+I knew my first week on the trail was going to be hell, but Day 3 was something else.

 Quite honestly, August 15, 2018, was the hardest day of in my life.
-When I finally arrived at Wilpena Pound Resort late in the evening, I was on the verge of throwing in the towel and maliciously burning it to a cinder.
-Physically and mentally I was drained.
+When I finally arrived at Wilpena Pound Resort in the late afternoon, I was on the verge of throwing in the towel and maliciously burning it to ash.
+Physically and mentally I was done.

 Daily Diary – Day 3

-A combination of bulldogs clips, duct tape, rubber bands and plastic bags were holding together my leaky water bladder.
+A combination of bulldogs clips, tape, rubber bands and plastic bags were holding together my leaky water bladder.
+I had spent the first two days carrying this mess, but I hoped, after an excruciating end to Day 2, the hiking poles I’d previously stashed in my bag would help support my crumbling frame on Day 3.
 This wobbly construction was delicately placed into my rucksack and I departed the cozy Yanyanna Hut.
-I had spent the first two days cradling this mess, but I hoped, after an excruciating end to Day 2, the hiking poles I’d previously stashed away would help support my crumbling frame.

-I was a sceptic going into the trail, would I really need hiking poles?
-I’d used them for a couple of days trekking through Peru earlier in the year and they were nothing but a burden.
-This time around, however, they made all the difference, particularly on the downward slopes heading through the undulating ABC Range.
+I was sceptical going into the trail, ‘would I really need hiking poles?’
+I’d used them over a few days trekking through Peru earlier in the year and they were nothing but a burden.
+This time around, however, they made all the difference, particularly on the steep downward slopes heading through the undulating ABC Range.

 ABC Range is so named because of the number of peaks was first supposed to be “the same as the letters in the alphabet”.
 There are, in fact, many more.